 On the left column you'll find some introductory material and links to all the key resources.
-As you read through you will see there are opportunities to watch short videos, these are screen captures so you can see a quick demonstration of the resource in action.

 Many websites or software programs allow you to analyse your chosen texts.
 Text analysis tools allow you to explore a text quantitatively, e.g. by instances of one particular word; and systematically, e.g. Looking at the types of words used and phrases used.
 This can be particularly useful or finding all instances of a specific word within a text.
 The tools will also list all the words in your chosen text by type, e.g. adjective or plural noun.

 Using the text analysis tools allows you to compare two or more texts and lets you gather key features of the language used.
 You can search for the occurrences of just one word, or a more complex pattern, e.g. pairs of words within one context.

 These tools are good for looking at the different ways authors write across genre or type, e.g. Fiction and non-fiction.

 Researchers also put them to use to examine questions of authorship.
 With the tools available you can search your own chosen texts.
 You can also use established corpora like the British National Corpus to look for common occurrences of words and common phrases.

 A good place to start is to get som statistics of your chosen texts, to find out a bit more about them.
 There are many free tools online that will give you statistics about a text, but one we recommend is Voyant Tools.

 Voyant Tools is a web-based text reading and analysis environment.
 It is a scholarly project that is designed to facilitate reading and interpretive practices.
 Do the exercise below to learn how to use a tool like Voyant and to see what kind of information it can give you.